gracefulife/clova-developer-guide/en/CEK/Guides/BuildClovaHomeExtension/Return_Clova_Home_Extension_Response.md

 * When the request is about obtaining information on appliance states, the information is obtained from the IoT service, which means the information may not reflect actual current states.
 * When the request is about controlling an appliance, your extension does not return its final state after necessary change has been made.
 Instead, the returned response just verifies that the user's request has been successfully forwarded to the IoT service.
-* When the request has been processed properly, you must respond to the [Clova Home extension request](#HandleClovaHomeExtensionRequest) by returning an appropriate [Clova Home API](/CEK/References/Clova_Home_API.md) response message.
+* When the request has been processed properly, you must respond to the [Clova Home extension request](#HandleClovaHomeExtensionRequest) using an appropriate [interface](/CEK/References/CEK_API.md#ClovaHomeExtInterface).

-When [`TurnOnRequest`](/CEK/References/Clova_Home_API.md#TurnOnRequest) (request to control an appliance such as "Turn on the living room light") is forwarded to an IoT service and the IoT service responds that the request has been processed properly, you must return the result back to CEK with a [`TurnOnConfirmation`](/CEK/References/Clova_Home_API.md#TurnOnConfirmation) message.
+When [`TurnOnRequest`](/CEK/References/ClovaHomeInterface/Control_Interfaces#TurnOnRequest) (request to control an appliance such as "Turn on the living room light") is forwarded to an IoT service and the IoT service responds that the request has been processed properly, you must return the result back to CEK with a [`TurnOnConfirmation`](/CEK/References/ClovaHomeInterface/Control_Interfaces#TurnOnConfirmation) message.

 {% raw %}
 ```json